AndySomogyi/sbmlsolver/docs/source/developers_docs/building_documentation.rst

 Details
 ----------
+Github hosts our documentation.
+It does so off of the `gh-pages` branch, and specifically the `<roadrunner-root>/docs` subfolder.
+The homepage of our documentation is the `index.html` of the `docs` subfolder, but this only redirects to `<roadrunner-root>/docs/docs-build/index.html`.
+Therefore, the docs-build folder is where all the action happens.
+When you build the `roadrunner-docs-sphinx` target, you are using Python's Sphinx library to create a documentation website (using `sphinx-build`) and storing it in the `docs-build` directory, which is served as a website by github.

+Because our documentation is hosted on the `gh-pages` branch, care must be taken with version control when updating the documentation.
+Specifically, you should commit documentation source code to your feature branch and this should gradually make its way to the `gh-pages` branch after merging with develop.
+Please see our :ref:`Git Workflow` page if any of this sounds unfamiliar.

 Roadrunner is a C++ library with a C and Python front end.
 The C and C++ code is documented using the standard ``doxygen`` tool, whilst the Python front end is documented using ``Sphinx``.
 Furthermore, we make use of a